aws-samples/genai-quickstart-pocs/amazon-bedrock-document-generator-poc/README.md

 Please ensure that your AWS CLI Profile has access to Amazon Bedrock!

-Please ensure that your AWS CLI Profile has access to Amazon Bedrock, and your Amazon Kendra Index has been created within your AWS account!

 Depending on the region and model that you are planning to use Amazon Bedrock in, you may need to reconfigure line 12 in the document_generator.py file to set the appropriate region:

 ```